How To Get Better At Chess - Step-by-Step Guide

 FAQs

-• You can get better at chess by playing against the computer and the real players again and again, and you can learn strategies, predict moves, and analyze your own game, which will surely improve.
+• You can get better at chess by playing chess against the computer and the real players again and again, and you can learn strategies, predict moves, and analyze your own game, which will surely improve.

 • Read blogs, books, or watch videos of different chess opening and once you have crossed 1400-1500 elo (chess rating system).
 Play longer games, and if you make a mistake, analyse it if you play with AI or a computer.